 The Story Behind our Farm Fresh Eggs

-A few weeks ago, a friend called us and asked a favour: would we mind taking some chickens off his hands?
-Apparently his 23 laying hens were not compatible with his new truck-driving lifestyle, and a new home was needed quickly.
+In the summer of 2012, a friend called us and asked a favour: would we mind taking some chickens off his hands?
+Apparently his 22 laying hens were not compatible with his new truck-driving lifestyle, and a new home was needed quickly.

 We were hesitant at first.
 Although our 52-acre property has lots of room for the birds, we aren't exactly agricultural here: 95% of our land is forested and rocky.
 But the lure of agricultural self-sufficiency has been affecting our plans lately.
 We have recently begun to appreciate the value of growing our own food: in the spring of 2012 we planted our first vegetable garden, using some imported horse manure to supplement our poor soil.
 Also in 2012, we processed into wine some lovely wild grapes growing freely along the roadsides.
 But chickens?
 That's a bigger commitment, both in initial investment, and more importantly, ongoing labour and maintenance.

 What would you do?
 We hummed and hawed, and decided to take the plunge.
 For two weeks, we were busy building a coop.
 It was built modular-style, in our shop, to avoid a particularly rainy late September.
 The foundation was worked on whenever the skies cleared for a few hours.
 In early October, the components were assembled on the railway ties, and gave them a nice coat of grey-green paint.
 We think the enclosed outdoor run will keep the feet of those pampered fowl a little drier in the wet fall weather.
 Have a look: